Guest0x0/pruning-tutor/README.md

 There are two parts in this tutorial:

 - `untyped-meta` is the most basic setting.
 It uses untyped NBE, conversion and meta.
-- (WIP) `typed-meta` features typed* conversion and meta.
+- `typed-meta` features *typed* conversion and meta.
 It turns out that this has non-trivial interaction with unification.
+- (WIP) `generalized-eta` implements a generalized inversion algorithm that covers η-contraction

 Each part assumes basic understanding of the contents in the previous parts.
 So it is recommended to read these parts in order.